 Wrapper function for calculating the predictive distribution model's

-, and optionally some
+confidence, consistency, and optionally some

 well-known goodness-of-fit measures as well.
 The calculated measures are as